Vyral/krissy-mireles/_posts/2020-08-07-q-will-we-see-a-wave-of-foreclosures-hit-the-market.md

 {% include youtube.html %}

-Here’s why I don’t think we’ll see a wave of disclosures hit our market.
+<p style="text-align:center">Here’s why I don’t think we’ll see a wave of disclosures hit our market.</p>

 Being a top agent means surrounding yourself with successful organizations and agents who handle a tom of sales volume.
 In order to provide top-level service to your clients, you have to be improving all the time.&nbsp;